davideamadei/SPM_Project/README.md

 An implementation of Huffman coding for the SPM course of the Master Degree in Computer Science at University of Pisa.<br>

-Contains a sequential implementation, a parallel version using C++ native threads and a parallel version using FastFlow.
+Contains a sequential implementation, a parallel implementation using C++ native threads and one using FastFlow.